docent-net/systemd-workshop/README.md

 We don't need Docker to play with containers, systemd-nspawn will let you run both system and aplication containers providing stable workflow and predictable behaviour.
-We'll learn how to create containers, restrict their capabiliteis and resources and write custom unit files for them.
-We'll also try to run Docker container under systemd-nspawn supervision to understand difrences and srong/weak points in both sollutions.
+We'll learn how to create containers, restrict their capabilities and resources and write custom unit files for them.
+We'll also try to run Docker container under systemd-nspawn supervision to understand differences and strong/weak points in both sollutions.

 ### developing systemd-aware apps (until you die)